 Whether medically supervised detox is necessary will depend on your circumstances.
 You will be assessed in terms of the seriousness of your addiction, how long you have been addicted, the quantity of addictive substances you are taking on a regular basis, and your current health.
-Our addiction treatment specialists can advise you further in this area.
+Addiction treatment specialists can advise you further in this area.

-The following is just a short list of some of the substances we can help you detox from:
+The following is just a short list of some of the substances you can detox from:

 - Alcohol – Common alcoholic drinks such as spirits, cider, lager, beer, and wine.
 Truth be told, most chronic alcoholics do not necessarily have a specific drink they focus on.
 The only requirement is that there is alcohol involved.

-- Illicit Drugs – When we talk about illicit drugs, we are referring to those that are illegal to possess or use.
+- Illicit Drugs – When talking about illicit drugs, we are referring to those that are illegal to possess or use.
 Examples include heroin, coca, crack, cannabis, crystal methamphetamine, amphetamines, hallucinogens, and MCAT.

 - Legal Highs – The category of legal highs is unfortunately growing, due to the creativity of some individuals in discovering new things to abuse.
 Examples frequently seen in the UK include butane gas, bath salts, glue, plant food, and household solvents.

 - Prescription Drugs – Prescription drugs can be especially problematic because they are legal in their original dispensing.
 Nonetheless, you can be addicted to prescription drugs like codeine, morphine, benzodiazepines, tramadol and various sleeping pills.